microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgEntitlementManagementConnectedOrganization.md

 # New-MgEntitlementManagementConnectedOrganization

 ## SYNOPSIS
-Create new navigation property to connectedOrganizations for identityGovernance
+Create a new connectedOrganization object.

 ## SYNTAX